 - Formalities.
 The AVV/NV/VBA must opt for the transparent status within one month after its incorporation.
 It is not possible for an existing AVV, NV or VBA to opt for the transparent status.
 Furthermore, within six months after the end of the financial year, the shareholders of the AVV, NV, or VBA must be disclosed to the tax authorities.
 Special forms exist for the notification, which notification should be accompanied by a balance sheet and profit & loss account.

 - Transparency and turnover tax.
 Transactions between the transparent entity and its shareholders are in principle subject to turnover taxes (refer to Fundamentals “turnover taxes”), unless the shareholder is established in Aruba and holds 100% of the shares in the transparent entity.

 - Transparency and dividend withholding tax.
 Due to the transparency, dividend distributions by the transparent entity are not subject to Aruba dividend withholding tax, since the profits are already (by fiction) allocated to the shareholder.

 - Disadvantages transparency.
-Changing the transparent regime to the normal regime will result in a corporate income tax rate of 37.5% (150% of the normal tax rate of 25%).
-The transparency regime is therefore a permanent regime choice.
 If the shares in a transparent entity are sold, for corporate income tax, individual income tax, and dividend withholding tax purposes, the share transaction is disregarded and instead the assets of the transparent entity are deemed to have been sold.
 Any selling gain will be subject to corporate income tax or individual income tax against the normal rates applicable.

 The above is not intended to constitute, nor should it be relied upon, to replace any professional advice.
 No action should be taken without first consulting your tax advisor.
 The above reflects the law effective January 1, 2019.